soffes/blog/published/2012-07-31-the-tech-block-podcast-73112/the-tech-block-podcast-73112.markdown

 ---
-title: The Tech Block Podcast 7.31.12
+tags:
-categories: podcast
+- podcast
 ---

+# The Tech Block Podcast 7.31.12

 The awesome guys over at [The Tech Block](http://thetechblock.com) had me on their podcast this week.
 It was a great time.
 We talked about Apple, Digg, and patent wars.